 3. Stepped Parapet Walls

 When built on a pitched roof, stepped parapets have star-shaped designs that match the roof’s slope.
-Those built on flat roofs remain flat at the base but are elevated and stepped up at the top, like old churches and government buildings.
+Like old churches and government buildings, those with flat roofs remain flat at the base but are elevated and stepped up at the top.

 4. Curved Parapet Walls

 Shapes with curved parapets attribute a curve style rather than a straight line.
 The curved parapet gives height to the buildings.
 Smaller homes benefit significantly from this wall style because it gives the impression of more space.

 Why Do We Need a Parapet Wall on Our Roof?

 Parapet walls protect the interior space of the terraces of the buildings.
 Plus, they play a vital role in ensuring the safety of the roof’s occupants.
 Below are some important uses of parapet walls on roofs.

 ● Protection from debris and keeping things from falling from the roof.